1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Hunter Industries is an innovator in agile practicies
   * Found success with regular Katas to level up everybody in the organization
   * Find a piece of legacy to refactor as a mob on a regular basis to (1) share knowledge on how the code works and (2) establish software design patterns like a Kata.
-    * One person did it 15 minutes every day and recorded the session to build a repositiroy of practicies to reference in the future
+    * One person did it 15 minutes every day and recorded the session to build a repository of practicies to reference in the future
-  * If you teach something you learn it better
+  * If you teach something, you learn it better
   * Weekly mob refactor on production code
   * Stuggle to communicate practicies between teams because every team is so siloed.
     * Remote work makes this even more difficult because less hallway conversations to get the bigger picture